OGGM/oggm/docs/install_conda.rst

 OGGM
 ----

-We recommend to clone the git repository (or your fork if you want to participate to the development)::
+We recommend to clone the git repository (or a fork if you want to participate to the development)::

    git clone git@github.com:OGGM/oggm.git